theAAPM/AAPM/README.md

 # AAPM
-We provide partial data examples in the subfolder example_data(partial), and code section of databoost methods mentioned in the paper in subfolder databoost.
+We provide partial data examples in the subfolder example_data(partial) The complete attributes&categories are listed in attribute_based_labels.csv Partial code of the databoost methods mentioned in the paper in subfolder databoost More details are available at an anonymous account https://github.com/theAAPM/AAPM
-All attributes and categories is in the attribute_based_labels.txt The whole dataset is available at an anonymous website https://github.com/theAAPM/AAPM